tinymce/tinymce-docs/advanced/usage-with-module-loaders/reference/plugins.md

 {% include module-loading/bundling-ref-example.md %}
 {% assign editorcomponent = nil %}

-The following table shows examples of the syntax used to bundle the following "plugin".
+The following table shows examples of the syntax used to bundle the following plugin.

-Required files for an example "plugin":
+Required files for an example plugin:

 ```
-./plugins/tinyplugin/content.css
+./plugins/example/content.css
-./plugins/tinyplugin/plugin.js
+./plugins/example/plugin.js
 ```

 Example syntax for including the example "plugin" in a bundle: